backlineint/bpi-11ty/src/til/2021/adding-simple-pagination-to-an-11ty-collection.md

 </nav>
 {% endhighlight %}

 If there is a `previousPageLink` or `nextPageLink` we're displaying as a link, otherwise we're displaying as a span to indicate that the option is disabled.
-And the previous or next page of results is available in `pagination.previousPageHref` and `pagination.nextPageHref` respectively.
+And the link to the previous or next page of results is available in `pagination.previousPageHref` and `pagination.nextPageHref` respectively.

 After layering in some Tailwind classes the end result looked like this:

 {% image "./src/til/2021/pagination.png", "Pagination example", false, "object-cover h-full w-full rounded ring-2 ring-indigo-500" %}

 Putting it all together, here's the final pagination partial.
-I'm using `length` rather than `collections.all.length` so this pagination can be used with other collections.
+I'm using a variable `length` rather than `collections.all.length` so this pagination partial can be used with other collections.

 <script src="https://gist-it.appspot.com/github/backlineint/bpi-11ty/blob/master/src/_includes/partials/pagination.html"></script>